themoderncompass/impulse-wallet/ui-pages/public/onboarding-guide.md

 ### Creating Your First Room

-**Step 1: Generate Room Code**
+**Step 1: Create Private Room**
 1. In the main interface, click "Create room"
 2. Enter your display name (this is what others will see)
-3. The system generates a unique 5-letter room code
+3. The system generates a unique 5-letter room code and 8-character invite code
+4. Your room is automatically private by default - only people with both codes can join

-**Step 2: Configure Room Settings**
+**Step 2: Share Your Private Room**
-As the room creator, you can access "Room Settings" to configure:
+As the room creator, you can access "Room Settings" to manage your private room:

 ![Room Creation Flow](screenshots/room-management.png)
-*The room creation and settings interface - configure privacy and member limits*
+*The room creation and settings interface - private by default with "Make Public" option and member limits*

 **Privacy Options:**
+- **Private Room** (Default): Requires both room code and invite code for secure access
-- **Open Room**: Anyone with the code can join
+- **Make Public**: You can choose to make your room public, allowing anyone with just the room code to join
-- **Invite Only**: Requires an additional 8-character invite code

 **Member Management:**
 - **Member Limit**: Choose from 10, 25, 50, or 100 members
 - **Member List**: See who's in your room
 - **Remove Members**: If needed (as room creator)

-**Step 3: Share Your Room**
+**Step 3: Share Your Private Room**
-- **Room Code**: Share the 5-letter code with others
+- **Room Code**: Share the 5-letter code with trusted people
-- **Invite Code**: If invite-only, share the 8-character invite code
+- **Invite Code**: Share the 8-character invite code (required for private rooms)
-- **Copy Function**: Use the copy button in Room Settings
+- **Copy Function**: Use the copy button in Room Settings to share both codes securely
+- **Optional**: Choose "Make Public" if you want to allow open access

 ### Room Creator Responsibilities

 **As the room creator, you can:**
-- Change room settings (privacy, member limits)
+- Manage your private room settings (member limits, "Make Public" option)
 - View and manage the member list
-- Generate and share invite codes
+- Share secure invite codes with trusted people
 - Remove disruptive members (if necessary)
+- Enjoy peace of mind knowing your room is private by default

 **Best Practices for Room Creators:**
+- Your room starts private by default - share invite codes only with trusted people
 - Set clear expectations for the group
-- Choose appropriate privacy settings
+- Only choose "Make Public" if you want open access
 - Be an active, positive participant
 - Foster a supportive, non-judgmental environment

 ### Room Privacy & Security

+**Privacy by Default:**
+All new rooms are automatically private, requiring both codes for access.
+This protects your privacy and ensures only trusted people can join your accountability space.

 **Room Code System:**
 - **5-letter room codes** (e.g., "ABCDE")
 - Generated randomly and checked for uniqueness
 - Case-insensitive for easy sharing
+- Required for all room access

 **Invite Code System:**
-- **8-character alphanumeric codes** for invite-only rooms
+- **8-character alphanumeric codes** automatically generated for every room
-- Additional security layer beyond room code
+- Essential security layer that makes rooms private by default
+- Provides secure sharing with trusted individuals
-- Regenerated if needed
+- Can be regenerated if compromised

 **Data Privacy:**
 - Only display names are visible to room members